-Normally the manoeuvring tests are carried out as captive tests in our Large Amplitude Planar Motion Mechanism (LAPMM).
+The manoeuvring tests are carried out as captive tests in the Large Amplitude Planar Motion Mechanism (LAPMM).
 These tests enable a fast and accurate determination of the manoeuvring characteristics of the vessel utilising the still water model.

 In the initial design

-In order to help our clients evaluate the manoeuvring characteristics of ships in the early design phase, we have developed a prediction tool named SimFlex ShipYard.
+In order to help our clients evaluate the manoeuvring characteristics of ships in the early design phase, FORCE Technology has developed a prediction tool named SimFlex ShipYard.